Welcome to the Caving Club at Indiana University!

-Dues are $10 per calendar year.
+Dues are $15 per calendar year.
 These dues include use of club gear (helmets and helmet-mounted lights) and the opportunity to go on CCIU-led caving trips.
 You must be a paid member prior to participating in any club trips.

 Melissa took this course last summer as part WKU's Karst

 also be taken as non-credit workshops.
 More information can be

 Karst Field Studies